 Serving up sweet and savory treats, Pao Gostoso bakes all its bread and pastries daily.
 They serve the best coffee from Latin America, beloved for its nutty and chocolatey flavor notes.
 They also specialize in decorating wedding cakes!

 Try the Kibe, deep-fried beef croquettes.
 The brigadeiro are delicious fudge balls.
-When you’re done, finish it with the quinadao, a sweet coconut egg custard.
+When you’re done, finish with the quinadao, a sweet coconut egg custard.
 Sure you’ve had almond milk, but have you tried cashew juice?
 Now you can!

 Pao Gostoso Bakery is open daily from 9 AM – 8 PM.
+This is one of the best breakfasts on International Drive in Orlando!

 iCafe de Paris (ICON Park)